An easy-clean home is a matter of choice, some careful planning and a little hard work. Want to know what else goes into it?

 Walls Can Do More With Than Just Paint

 Walls are often painted upon and then just left to their own devices.
 Have you taken a look at your wall otherwise or wondered how to get the stain away in case of a spill?
 Many homeowners such as yourself, must be waiting for the next festival to paint your home!
 When designing homes, walls are often not factored into your design.
-Their cleaning and upkeep is never considered.
+Their cleaning and upkeep are never considered.
 But this is most crucial, especially the wear and tear that walls go through over the years.
 Your walls should be easy to clean, especially if you have small children or even pets in your home.
 It is best to paint walls in oil paint or use materials that can be scrubbed and cleaned.
 Why does it matter?
-Because it will improve the longevity of your walls, their colour and texture.
+Because it will improve the longevity of your walls, their colour, and texture.
 If you don’t want to skimp on quality and select good paints at the start, it will last you longer and better.
 You can clean them easily and your home too will look consistently beautiful and well maintained.

 Easy To Clean Upholstery Is Half Your Work Done